eskimopest/javascript/stbc/readme.md

 Created this project cause i was studying how to convert text and numbers to binary.

 This project was created following the steps of conversion.
-I dindn't use the toString() function.<br>
+I dindn't use the toString() method.<br>
 First needed to get the keyCodes of the characters.<br>
 Then, made the math with 128, 64, 32, 16, 8, 4, 2, 1.<br>
 And finally, i got the 1s and 0s i needed.